 If you feel that your employment was unlawfully terminated, an Oregon employment law firm can assist you.
-If you’ve been fired from a job, feel free to contact us at Meyer Stephenson.
+If you’ve been fired from a job, feel free to contact us at Meyer Employment Law.
 We are here to hear your side of the story, look into the smallest of details, and stand up for your rights as an employee under both state and federal law.

 What exactly is At Will Employment in Oregon?

 At Will Employment is a system permitted by Oregon law under which an employee can be dismissed from a job without reason.
 Similarly, as a result of an at will employment arrangement, the employee also has the freedom to leave at any moment without providing a reason.
 In addition to this, an at will employee’s employer has the option of raising hours, cutting compensation or reassigning the employee’s responsibilities with just a little notice.
 The employee then may either continue working under the new terms or can resign if they do not like them.

 How to know whether you were employed “At Will” or Not?

 It is possible to have an at will employment agreement is inferred or explicitly stated.
 Employers often construct implicit at will employment arrangements if a new employee is hired and no agreement is made about the duration of their employment.
 Expressly stating that employment is at will can also be done in one or more of these ways:

 - As part of the process of applying for a job;